rachel94/metaknowledge/metaknowledge/docs/readme.md

 Then push to git to make this accessible on rtd

 ## What's left to do

+### Generating the docs for functions, classes, Methods
+Aug 9th:
+I've started on one for classes.
+It currently only works for citation.py, but it will need to be extended to generate docs for all of the classes.
+They should all be pretty similar so will just involve some generalizing.

+For functions and methods, it should be similar, just need to find where they are in the code, link to them, and basically do a bunch of the same stuff (see docsGen.py)

+pre-Aug 9th:
+This involves making other functions in `docsGen.py`.
+I imagine it will behave pretty similarly to `writeModFiles`, but will be grabbing different functions. ie. for classes, you need to make sure it opens all the `.py` files that contain classes, and then grab all the methods of those classes.
+This will likely take some digging around in mk to find where all the classe are, though I've provided a list of which ones you need based on the existing docs (see the structure I envision for the docs, above).

+Locate where all the classes are (I listed them above), and then just start with a simple script that finds all of these and creates empty rst files with those names in the proper location (docs/documentation/classes).
+Then, add to the script, following what `writeModFiles` does, modifying where necessary, so that it populates the files properly.

+Remember that you will have to modify the docstrings for all of these files too, so that they conform to rst.

 ### Linking within each documentation page (adding IDs)
 I've been having trouble generating IDs for the functions.
 I want to do this so that the table of contents at the top of each module page can be clickable and link to another part in the page.
 This is very doable in html, so I think it should be mangeable with rst, but I haven't been able to get it to work.
 Ideally, we'll be able to find a way to do this so that the tables of contents link to the actual info about that function below in the page.
 Also, so if we mention a function on another page (which does happen), we could link to that part of the proper page elsewhere in our docs.
 I also haven't figured out how to link internally in rtd, so that's another thing to figure out and implement.
 Which brings me to...